Axelph237/Vega-Sector/- resources/Misc Ideas.md

 Highly illegal, uses stitching.
 So uhm.
 Broken?

 ## Action Economy
 Actions are taken by drawing and playing cards from hand.
-Some actions, like movement, can be taken by burning any card in hand.
+A player can play hands per turn.
+This means, for instance, they could play x2 High Cards, x1 High Card + x1 Pair, x2 Pair, etc. Some actions, like movement, can be taken by burning any card in hand.
 The cards and their actions are divided as such:
 ![[Pasted image 20240222074101.png|right wsmall]]
-- *High Card:* Small action (i.e. Movement; Using small items in inventory)
+- *High Card:* Small action (i.e. Movement; Melee attack; Using small items in inventory)
 - *Pair:* Standard action (i.e. Attack; Charged small)
 - *Two Pair:* Standard action + Charged small
 - *Three of a Kind:* Charged standard action